tell2abrar/kwanso-backend-assignment/README.md

 # Kwanso Backend Assignment

 Backend api service (REST).
 All routes are gated except register and login.
-Proper validations are made.Env file is made public for this assignment.
-Different third party libraries have been used such class-validators,class-transform and class-transformer-validator to make validations easy.
+Proper validations are made.Different third party libraries have been used such class-validators,class-transform and class-transformer-validator to make validations easy.

 ## Tools